CMSA

 Product Key Offerings logo Key Offerings

-• Natural Gas Distribution: Distributes natural gas to over 1.8 million residential, commercial, and industrial customers across Michigan.
-Similar to electricity, its market share within its designated service territory is nearly 100%.
-Competitors are other regional gas utilities or, in some industrial applications, alternative fuel sources.
+• Natural Gas Distribution: Distributes natural gas to residential, commercial, and industrial customers.
+Similar to electricity, its market share within its defined service territory is dominant.
+Competitors exist in neighboring regions or through alternative energy sources.

 Market Dynamics